 Issues are complex, and so stakeholder engagement must also be about showing that you're listening, considering different perspectives, and making sure people feel understood.

-When issues aren’t managed, you’re at risk of having the issue escalate.
+When issues aren't managed, they can escalate.

-People can escalate issues in different ways.
-When people feel like an organization is ignoring them, they’ll find someone who will listen, and suddenly something that could have been dealt with will grow and grow if not managed.
-For example, someone might take an issue to social media, and suddenly that issue is growing into a movement with a large following.
+"People can escalate issues in different ways.
+When people feel an organization is ignoring them, they'll find someone who will listen, and suddenly something that could have been dealt with will grow and grow if left unmanaged.
+For example, someone might take an issue to social media, and suddenly it grows into a movement with a large following."- Dione McGuiness

-Even small issues can escalate if the company fails to address it, and this happens when stakeholders feel like their concerns are ignored, and this can lead to a lot of frustration.
-Then this frustration magnifies the issue.
+"Even small issues can escalate if the company fails to address them, and this happens when stakeholders feel their concerns are ignored, leading to significant frustration.
+Then this frustration magnifies the issue."- Dayna Morgan

+"When you understand your stakeholders' values and interests and align your project with them, you can better understand their concerns.
+You also understand which topics to be cautious about and can work with your team and stakeholders to consider possible alternatives.
 This fuller understanding allows you to build in the appropriate resources.
-For example, if you’ve done your early assessment in an area and you know it’s going to add a year or two onto your project schedule to fully listen and mitigate concerns about your project, you can plan accordingly.
+For example, if you've done your early assessment in an area and know it will add a year or two to your project schedule to listen to and address concerns fully, you can plan accordingly."

-There’s a real financial benefit to engaging early.
-Being prepared allows you to avoid surprises, which is crucial because surprises lead to extra time, money, and can strain relationships.
+"There's a real financial benefit to engaging early.
+Being prepared allows you to avoid surprises, which is crucial because they lead to extra time and money and can strain relationships."

+"Thorough engagement supports relationship development, and that's a significant form of currency.
+Having the right key messaging and positioning before you enter a community helps build relationships early and ensures people are on the same page.
 Established relationships help you to navigate issues, too.
-If you have established relationships, stakeholders are more likely to pick up the phone and contact you if they have an issue, but without a relationship, you’ve missed that opportunity, and they’ll take that issue elsewhere (like the social media example above).
+If you have established relationships, stakeholders are more likely to pick up the phone and contact you when they have an issue.
+Without a relationship, you've missed that opportunity, and they'll take that issue elsewhere." - Dayna Morgan

-It’s also important to remember that trust can go a long way—building relationships is really building trust.
-When you have that relationship established early on, and you’ve earned that trust, if things don’t go according to plan, you won’t get as adverse of a reaction as you would without that trust and relationship.
+It's also important to remember that trust can go a long way—building relationships is really building trust.
+When you have that relationship established early on, and you've earned that trust, if things don't go according to plan, you won't get as adverse a reaction as you would without that trust and relationship.

 - Always begin with the end in mind.

-- Have an established framework for understanding with the proper tools and processes in place.
+- Have an established framework for understanding, with the proper tools and processes in place.

 - Take the time to understand community values thoroughly.